saiswaruprath/ibmkubernetes/README.md

 # Update the guestbook
 Use the Explorer to edit index.html in the public directory.
 Let's edit the title to be more specific.
-On line number 12, that says <h1>Guestbook - v1</h1>, change it to include your name.
-Something like <h1>Alex's Guestbook - v1</h1>.
+On line number 12, that says Guestbook - v1, change it to include your name.
+Something like Alex's Guestbook - v1.

 docker build . -t us.icr.io/$MY_NAMESPACE/guestbook:v1 && docker push us.icr.io/$MY_NAMESPACE/guestbook:v1. - Build and push the app again using the same tag.
 This will overwrite the previous image.